- The Incoming NI GovernmentNI Executive, Department for Infrastructure

 The gentle rural Seamus Heaney landscape, inspiration to his nobel-prize winning literature, is under an unfathomable threat.
-Starting in October 2016 the NI government will begin construction of a £160million road building scheme which will see a dual carriageway built on top of an area of enormous cultural & global significance.
+Starting in October 2016 the NI government began construction of a £160million road building scheme which will see a dual carriageway built on top of an area of enormous cultural & global significance.
 Carrying 22,000 vehicles per day, the huge motorway construction stands to utterly annihilate the pastoral features and recurring placenames of Heaney's writing.
 It passes within 100m of the Heaney home, Mossbawn, setting for countless poems, and will permanently destroy the scenic landscape surrounding it.
 'Anahorish', 'The Broagh', 'The Hillhead', 'Lagan's Road', 'The Sluggan', 'The Strand at Lough Beg' all feature prominently in his work and all stand to be permanently affected, altered or brutalised.

 Further to this, the road will come within yards of the protected RAMSAR, SAC & ASSI site at wetlands in Lough Beg.
 This poses grave danger to many protected species and highlights the enormous Environmental implications of the development which have been systematically ignored by NI government.

 Heaney called these plans 'a desecration' before he died, in an article to The Telegraph he suggested there would be 'international outcry if the habitat that inspired WB Yeats 'Swans at Coole' would be threatened' in the same manner.